Search

 How Cryptocurrencies Works - cTrader

-How The Miners Create Coins?
+How do The Miners Create Coins?

 The databases used by cryptocurrencies use rules consisting of network peers and each peer has a complete historical record of all transactions for the customer's account.
-If customer A wants to give Customer B some Bitcoins the transaction is completed using cryptography encryption so that the transaction is 100% secure and this is completed over a peer-to-peer network using basic P2P technology.
+If Customer A wants to give Customer B some Bitcoins the transaction is completed using cryptography encryption so that the transaction is 100% secure and this is completed over a peer-to-peer network using basic P2P technology.
 As long as a transaction is unconfirmed, it is pending and can be forged.

 When a transaction is confirmed, it is set in stone and it is no longer forgeable when this occurs it is part of an immutable record of historical transactions that is that part of the so-called blockchain.
 The only potential problem is that these transactions could be captured and the encryption broken by a new breed of quantum computers, but this is just my opinion.